Setting the NCLEX Passing Standards

 NCLEX-RN Passing Standard

 The NCSBN Board of Directors voted in December 2012 to raise the passing standard for the NCLEX-RN.
 The passing standard was revised from -0.16 logits to 0.00 logits.
 This passing standard was implemented April 1, 2013, in conjunction with the 2013 NCLEX-RN Test Plan.
-The new passing standard will remain in effect through March 31, 2016.

 NCLEX-PN Passing Standard